ResearchIT/pronto-user-docs/docs/r.md

 ### Avoid using different R modules

-Using 'module spider' as discussed above, you may notice there are multiple modules vailable for some R versions.
+Using 'module spider' as discussed above, you may notice there are multiple modules available for some R versions.
 For example, for R 3.6.3, the follow modules exist:

 ```
         r/3.6.3-py3-jvakygf